aws/aws-msk-iam-sasl-signer-net/README.md

 ###### Add Dependencies

- AWS MSK IAM SASL SIGNER is distribured via NuGet.
+ AWS MSK IAM SASL SIGNER is distributed via NuGet.
 We provide the package [AWS.MSK.Auth](https://www.nuget.org/packages/AWS.MSK.Auth/) which can be imported via NuGet in your development environment.

 ###### Write Code